PrefectHQ/prefect/docs/orchestration/faq/faq.md

 ```bash
 export PREFECT__CLOUD__USE_LOCAL_SECRETS=false
 ```

-or you can use the `config.toml` setting
+Or you can use the `config.toml` setting:

 ```
 [cloud]
 use_local_secrets = false